2 Idaho Cities Growing Faster than Boise:Oct 29, 2019

 Other Stats From the Study:

-Treasure Valley saw a 2.3% growth rate in number of businesses, giving the cities a No. 63 ranking, and a massive 763% increase in venture investment, earning the No. 35 spot.
+Treasure Valley saw a 2.3% growth rate in the number of businesses, giving the cities a No. 63 ranking, and a massive 763% increase in venture investment, earning the No. 35 spot.

-Nampa's boom in its full-time employment earned it the No. 9 slot in the “full-time to part-time employment” category, and its employment growth in general ranked No. 27 overall.
+Nampa's boom in its full-time employment earned it the No. 9 slot in the “full-time to part-time employment” category, and its employment growth, in general, ranked No. 27 overall.

 We've been keeping tabs on both Meridian and Nampa for a while now.
 Understanding their potential, we've already built investment properties in both cities.
-We've also researched and written a free multifamily market report for those of you hoping looking for more information.
-You can find a copy over at fig.us/marketreports
+We've also researched and written a free multifamily market report for those of you looking for more information.
+You can find a copy over at fig.us/boise-market-report